aiplanethub/introduction-to-python-intermediate/list-comprehensions-and-functional-programming/232-Lambda function.md

 ### Earlier Function

-* Earlier we used the ‘def’ keyword to define a function
+* Earlier, we used the 'def' keyword to define a function
 * And in the body of the function, we added the logic of the function